|

 My husband and I are planning to trip to Britain this spring.
 As an avid

-came from.
-Although we don't know much about Instow we are so looking
+from.
+Although we don't know much about Instow we are so looking forward

 While there I'm hoping to find the Perryman Farm.
 In our family history

-if it is still there.
-I never give up hope that I may run into long,
+is still there.
+I never give up hope that I may run into long, long, lost

 See you soon